cellikkemre/cellikkemre/README.md

 ## Data Scientist

-🚀 Hello!
-I'm Emre, a passionate professional in the fields of data science and Python development, holding a degree in statistics.
+🚀 I am a proficient data scientist in the fields of data science and machine learning.
+I have experience in data analysis and modeling in languages such as Python and SQL.
+With strong analytical skills and problem-solving abilities, I am eager to extract meaningful insights from complex datasets and add value to businesses.

 ### 🌱 Currently Learning
 - Keeping up with the latest developments in the Python programming language.